Rasic2/gvasp/docs/source/functions/output.rst

     gvasp output

 .. note::
-    The name of the \*.xsd file depend on your job name in submit.script.
+    The name of the \*.xsd file depend on your job name in submit.script, and the -y/-n suffix indicate the calculation converged or not.